Login with your member password below to see your content

 A constant diet of history and museums can bore children, especially younger ones.
 So if you are looking to find something for the children to do in Italy, then the village of Santorso is a good idea.

-Only a two minute drive from Piovene Rocchette, the village has plenty for mom and dad to see and is a really great place for children.
+Only a two-minute drive from Piovene Rocchette, the village has plenty for Mom and Dad to see and is a really great place for children.

 Love the Butterflies